dharpurepranav/SQL-Projects/README.md

 ### Project Structure:
 - `movie_data.sql`: SQL queries for data analysis.
-- `movie_data_visualizations.sql`: SQL queries for creating visual representations of the data (optional).
 - `movie_data_analysis_report.pdf`: A comprehensive report detailing the findings and insights from the analysis.

 -----------------------------------------------------------------------------------------------------------------